ausbollinger13/DS8R_Multi_control_python/README.md

 # Arduino DS8R Manager

-A Python-based graphical interface for controlling Digitimer DS8R neurostimulation devices through Arduino communication.
+A Python-based graphical interface for controlling Digitimer DS8R neurostimulation devices through DLL and Arduino communication.
 This project provides a unified management system for multiple DS8R devices with both hardware integration and simulation capabilities.

 ## Features